compgeolab/website/team/index.md

 </div>

+{{ macros.figure("../images/compgeolab-group-photo-2024-08-12.jpg", caption="CompGeoLab members (as of August 2024) in front of the IAG building at Universidade de São Paulo.
+From left to right: Yago, Santiago, Ellen, Leo, India, Arthur, Gelson, Gabriel.", alt="Group of men and women standing shoulder-to-shoulder and smiling in the sunlight in front of a building entrance, with concrete pillars and stairs leading into glass doors with IAG logo on them." ) }}

 {%- macro profiles(people) %}
 {# Function for generating the profiles of a list of people #}
 {%- for person in people %}